Call for Nominations for the 2019 Public Lawyer of the Year

 Each year the Public Law Section honors a public lawyer selected by the Public Law Section Executive Committee from nominations sent in by members of the Section and the public at large.

-Below is a list of Public Law Section honorees from 1998 to the present, with links to more information about them.
+Click here for more information about past honorees.
 In addition, the Section also gave the award in 1995 to Anthony Alperin, in 1994 to N. Eugene Hill, in 1993 to Elizabeth Strauss, and in 1991 to Ted Prim.